Josef Mengele: After Auschwitz

-After several months on the run, including a trip back to the Soviet-occupied area to recover his Auschwitz records, Mengele found work near Rosenheim as a farmhand.
-He eventually escaped from Germany on 17 April 1949, convinced that his capture would mean a trial and death sentence.
+After several months on the run (including a trip back to the Soviet-occupied area to recover his Auschwitz records), Mengele found work near Rosenheim as a farmhand.
+He was in contact with members of his family, including his brother and his wife.
+She pretended to outsiders that he was dead and talked to him about getting a divorce.
+He left Germany on 17 April 1949, convinced that his capture would mean a trial and death sentence.
 Assisted by a network of former SS members, he used the ratline to travel to Genoa, where he obtained a passport from the International Committee of the Red Cross under the alias "Helmut Gregor", and sailed to Argentina in July 1949.
-His wife refused to accompany him, and they divorced in 1954.
+His wife refused to accompany him, and they divorced by proxy in Düsseldorf in 1954.